RoyalSkye/royalskye.github.io/_pages/about.md

 Research
 ======
-My current research mainly focuses on Machine Learning and Optimization, especially exploring [learning to search paradigm](https://arxiv.org/pdf/1811.06128.pdf), and using Deep Reinforcement Learning to solve Combinatorial Optimization Problem, such as Traveling Salesman Problem (TSP) and Vehicle Routing Problem (VRP).
-I'm also quite interested in the application of AI to solve large-scale instances effectively in the industry.
+My previous research mainly focuses on Machine Learning and Optimization, especially exploring [learning to search paradigm](https://arxiv.org/pdf/1811.06128.pdf), and using Deep Reinforcement Learning to solve Combinatorial Optimization Problem, such as Traveling Salesman Problem (TSP) and Vehicle Routing Problem (VRP).
+It is a hot topic for both AI and Operations Research, quite interesting yet challenging.

-$\star$ **Machine Learning and Optimization**
+- **Artificial Intelligence**: Deep Learning, Deep Reinforcement Learning

-$\star$ **Reinforcement Learning**
+- **Machine Learning and Optimization:** Neural Combinatorial Optimization

 News
 ======